-Why don’t people have sex?
-A zillion reasons, but you want to know yours.
-If there’s anything that can make your heart ache, make you sob in your pillow and rehearse scenario after scenario of why and who’s fault, it’s too many nights and days gone sexless.
+Why did your love go sexless?
+A zillion reasons, but you still want to know why yours.
+If there’s anything that can make your heartache, make you sob in your pillow, and rehearse scenario after scenario of why and who’s at fault, it’s too many nights and days that have gone sexless.

 It’s not our fault.
 God made us that way.

-Guys know exactly where to find their next hit of oxytocin, that hormone that makes you feel strong, affectionate, male, connected and close.
-It’s as close as belly to belly, skin on skin, tucked in embrace with an inviting warm place to slip your penis for the next 28 minutes and exchange assurance, love and validation.
+Guys know exactly where to find their next hit of oxytocin, that hormone that makes you feel strong, affectionate, male, connected, and close.
+It’s as close as belly to belly, skin on skin, tucked in an embrace with an inviting warm place to slip your penis for the next 28 minutes and exchange assurance, love, and validation.
 Once safely inside your lover, your world tips slightly and you feel centered again.

 Here are four ways to remedy your sexless night malady: